Learning Assessment: General Resources

 - What does a quality assessment process at the program/discipline-level look like at PCC (ie, sample size, norming, direct/indirect, full-time and part-time faculty participation, signature assignments, exam, portfolio, rubrics, checklists, trending, LDC and CTE concerns, etc.)?

-Summer 2011, 14 instructors from PCC were trained in one of the most successful formats for collaboration, Critical Friends.
+PLC facilitators at PCC were trained in one of the most successful models for collaboration and professional dialog, Critical Friends in 2011.

 [No offerings currently scheduled]